Filmroll path incorrect when importing from camera

 Ideally the string shouldn't end up in the database but be normalized.
 I am not familiar with that part of the code and would have to check how it's being used at all.

-#8 Updated by Peter Budai 17 days ago
+#8 Updated by Peter Budai about 2 years ago

 I have an alternative proposal describe here, could you check and let me know what you think: